DavidWarrenKatz/programmedAging/genetic_basis.md

 # Genetic Basis of Lifespan

-An organism’s lifespan has a strong genetic component, as evidenced by three key observations:
+An organism’s lifespan has a strong genetic component, as evidenced by four key observations:

 1. **There are often large species-specific differences in lifespan.**